-Using RADIUS allows for a key security mechanism to be employed – server certificate validation.
+Using RADIUS allows for a key security mechanism to be employed: server certificate validation.
 This guarantees that the user only connects to the network they intend to by configuring their device to confirm the identity of the RADIUS by checking the server certificate.
 If the server certificate is not the one that the device is looking for, it will not send a certificate or credentials for authentication.
 This prevents users from falling victim to a variety of different network attacks, such as a Man-in-the-Middle attack.

 Another difference between LDAP and RADIUS stems from the use of on-premise servers.
 While historically both protocols relied on on-prem servers, RADIUS has evolved and can now be fully integrated into a cloud-based infrastructure.
 This is especially noteworthy due to the expenses associated with on-premise servers.
-These costs can be quite hefty, as they often demand at least some level of maintenance by a skilled professional, on-site security, as well as setup costs.
+These costs can be quite hefty, as they often demand at least some level of maintenance by a skilled professional, on-site security, and setup costs.

 SecureW2 Solution For LDAP

-Luckily, SecureW2 is able to eliminate the need for LDAP in the identity lookup process.
+Luckily, SecureW2 is able to eliminate the need for LDAP entirely in the identity lookup process.
 We offer an industry-exclusive identity lookup for SAML-based cloud directories that is used in tandem with certificate-based authentication to deliver excellent network security without the need for LDAP.